What’s the Key to a Perfectly Balanced Japanese Miso Soup with Tofu and Seaweed?

 The first step in preparing the miso soup is creating the dashi, the broth that forms the base of the soup.
 The task may seem daunting for novices, but fear not.
 Dashi is relatively simple to make, yet it provides the soup with a depth of flavor that sets it apart from other dishes.

-Have you seen this : Can You Create a Rich Italian Bolognese Sauce with San Marzano Tomatoes?
+Also to read : Can You Create a Rich Italian Bolognese Sauce with San Marzano Tomatoes?

 To prepare dashi, begin by soaking a piece of kombu (dried kelp) in water for about 30 minutes.
 Afterward, add it to a pot of water and slowly bring it to a boil.
 Moments before it starts to boil, remove the kombu to prevent the broth from becoming slimy.
 Next, add bonito flakes and let the mixture simmer for a few minutes before straining.
 The result is a clear, flavorful broth that’s filled with umami.